poojarathore30/MS-PAINT/README.md

 # MS-PAINT
-## MINI version OF MS Paint Just using Python and Tkinter
+## MINI version OF MS Paint Developed using Python and Tkinter
 ### To get started :
 ####   step 1) Clone this repository.
 ####   step 2) Run command "python PaintProgram.py" in terminal.